Wandalen/wLoggerToFile/README.md

 # wLoggerToFile [![Build Status](https://travis-ci.org/Wandalen/wLoggerToFile.svg?branch=master)](https://travis-ci.org/Wandalen/wLoggerToFile)

+Class to redirect logging to a file.
+Logger supports colorful formatting, verbosity control, chaining, combining several loggers/consoles into logging network.
+Logger provides 10 levels of verbosity [ 0,9 ] any value beyond clamped and multiple approaches to control verbosity.
+Logger may use console/stream/process/file as input or output.
+Unlike alternatives, colorful formatting is cross-platform and works similarly in the browser and on the server side.
+Use the module to make your diagnostic code working on any platform you work with and to been able to redirect your output to/from any destination/source.

 The module in JavaScript provides convenient, layered, logging into a file.
 Logger writes messages( incoming & outgoing ) to file specified by path( outputPath ).
 Writes each message to the end of a file, creates a new file( outputPath ) if it doesn't exist.
 Then transfers message to the next output(s) object in the chain if any exists.

 ## Installation